 To understand football odds, let’s break this bet down.
 The side with the minus – number is the favorite, in this case when you read NFL odds, it’s the Chiefs.
 Moving to the other side; the positive ( + ) number is the underdog, which we can see is the Packers.

 The sportsbook’s odds are its implied probability of which side will be victorious.
-As there is a margin (the sportsbook operator’s profit), these are not 100% true odds.
+A key to understanding betting odds is that these are not 100% true odds, as there is a margin (the sportsbook operator’s profit).
 Of course, as a bettor, you may disagree with the sportsbook’s implied probability, so you may feel there is value in this market.
 To find out more about this bet type, you can read our guide on moneyline betting.

 Betting the spread: How do point spread bets work?

 There are many football matches throughout the season in which one side is a heavy favorite.
 From the sportsbook’s perspective, this is terrible news because it’s difficult to attract betting on both sides of the market.
 This is why the point spread market is so important, and it’s now become the most popular football wager.